-This is an essential pick for art fans.
+El Prado is an essential pick for art fans.
 The collections cover pre 1700s European art, the 18th century evocative paintings of Goya, and also 19th century art.
 One of Spain’s most well-known painters, Velázquez also takes pride of place here.
-Other notable works include the fantastical The Garden of Earthly Delights Triptych by Flemish painter Hieronymus Bosch, which was completed at the turn of the 16th century.
+Other notable works include The Garden of Earthly Delights Triptych.
+It was by Flemish painter Hieronymus Bosch, which he completed at the turn of the 16th century.

 World’s Oldest Restaurant – El Botin

 Jean Botín founded the world’s first restaurant in 1725.
 Even though El Botin boasts four floors, you’ll need to reserve to ensure you get a spot.
 This ancient eatery has kept its original charm by placing seating in the original wine cellar with bare-brick walls.
 El Botin’s original cast iron oven is three centuries old and still churns out the specialities of cochinillo asado (roast suckling pig) or the roast lamb.